The Devils Tower monolith, named the USA’s first national monument in 1906

 Ranch Life, City Life

-With wide-open landscapes, ranching is a big part of local culture.
-No visit to Wyoming is complete without experiencing a no-frills dude ranch to live out your Western cowboy dreams!
-Vee Bar Guest Ranch, Gros Ventre River Ranch, The Hideout Lodge and Flat Creek Ranch are some of the more famous, and all offer more activities than you'll have time to try out: horseback riding, campfires under the stars, fly fishing, river tubing, camping, canoeing and hiking.
+Such vast landscapes mean ranching is a big part of local culture.
+No visit to Wyoming is complete without experiencing an authentic dude ranch to live out your cowboy and cowgirl dreams.
+Eatons’ Ranch is the country's first and oldest dude ranch, while Vee Bar Guest Ranch, Gros Ventre River Ranch and The Hideout Lodge are also favorites.
+All offer more activities than you'll have time to try out: horseback riding, cattle working, campfires under the stars, fly fishing, river tubing, camping, canoeing, hiking and more.